IreneVagionakis/CretanInscriptions/README.rst

 Cretan Institutional Inscriptions
 ====

-The database **Cretan Institutional Inscriptions** was created by Irene Vagionakis as part of her PhD research project at the University of Venice Ca’ Foscari (2016-2019; supervisors: Claudia Antonetti and Gabriel Bodard).
+**Cretan Institutional Inscriptions** was created by Irene Vagionakis as part of her PhD research project at the University of Venice Ca’ Foscari (2016-2019; supervisors: Claudia Antonetti and Gabriel Bodard).
 The database, built by using the **EpiDoc Front-End Services (EFES)** platform, collects the EpiDoc editions of 600 inscriptions shedding light on the institutions of the political entities of Crete from the VII to the I century BC.